Richardson family murders: Motive

-Richardson's own user page, under the name "runawaydevil", falsely said she was 15 years of age and ended with the text "Welcome to my tragic end".
-Just hours prior to committing the murders, Steinke and some friends reportedly watched the film Natural Born Killers (1994), which tells the story of two victims of traumatic childhoods who become lovers and spree killers, and are irresponsibly glorified by the mass media.
+Richardson's own user page, under the name "runawaydevil", falsely said she was 15 years of age and ended with the text "Welcome to my tragic end."
+Just hours prior to committing the murders, Steinke and some friends reportedly watched the film Natural Born Killers (1994), which tells the story of two victims of traumatic childhoods who become lovers and spree killers, and are glorified by the mass media.
 Steinke told his friends that he and his girlfriend should go about their plans in a similar manner, but without sparing her little brother.
 Steinke also said to an undercover officer, "You ever watch the movie Natural Born Killers?...
 I think that's the best love story of all time..."

 Legal outcome

 Jasmine Richardson

 Under the Youth Criminal Justice Act, Richardson's name could no longer be published in Canada after she became a suspect.
 Under the same act, twelve is the youngest possible age at which a person can be charged with a crime; convicts who were under fourteen years of age at the time they committed a crime cannot be sentenced as adults, and cannot be given more than a ten-year sentence.
 On July 9, 2007, Richardson, who had by then turned 13, was found guilty of three counts of first-degree murder.
 She is believed to be the youngest person ever convicted of a multiple murder in Canada.

 On November 8, 2007, she was sentenced to the maximum allowed under law for someone her age, 10 years imprisonment.
 Her sentence included credit for eighteen months already spent in custody, to be followed by four years in a psychiatric institution and four-and-a-half years under conditional supervision in the community.
 In September 2011, Richardson began attending classes at Mount Royal University in Calgary, Alberta during the final years of her sentence.
 She was released from a five-year sentence at a psychiatric hospital in the fall of 2011, and in October 2012, it was reported her rehabilitation was going well, and she expressed remorse for her actions that experts considered genuine.
 In May 2016, her sentence was completed and she was freed of any further court-ordered conditions, restrictions, or supervision after a final sentence review on May 6, 2016.
 Her criminal record was set to be expunged in April 2021—the fifteenth anniversary of the murders—provided that she engage in no further criminal activity; however, due to the COVID-19 pandemic, it was formally expunged a year early, in 2020.